 For high salaried individuals getting a credit card or any type of loan (personal, car, home and others) is very easy as their repayment capacity is good due to their income.
 Individuals from this category are typically the target customers of banks and financial institutions who are ready to offer them loan/credit card.
 But what about individuals with low salary?
 Can they get personal loan in case of any emergency such as hospitalization, marriage and others?

-The answer is YES.
+The answer is YES and it’s a myth that loans are granted only to high income earners.
 Personal loan for low income earners with salary as low as Rs.
 5,000 are available in the market.
 Eligibility criteria apart from the salary are: age, credit score, company worked for, work city, years staying in the current address.
 Also check out credit cards for poor income earners.

 |Lender||Minimum Monthly Income Required||Age Limit||Annual Interest Rate||Loan Amount Limit|